 The SVA Local History Group aims to promote and support research into the history of the Sid Valley and surroundings.
-The Group meets on the second Monday of every second month, in the Darlington Room at 7pm.
+The Group meets on the second Monday of every second month, in the new SVA HQ at 36a Fore street, next to Coffee#1, at 7pm.
 The usual format is for members to introduce discussion on topics of research that they are working on, but occasionally a full presentation is made of a completed piece of work.

 While some members are actively working on specific areas of research with a view to publication, others just have a general interest in local history and come to hear what the latest findings are.
 Members of the group have access to a wide range of local records that may be of help to new researchers.
 Those who undertake research are encouraged to deposit the results of their efforts in the Museum.